-Chinko is situated in the Central African Republic (CAR) and is a unique area that spans a vast 19,846 km2 where savannah and tropical forest collide.
+Chinko is situated in Eastern Central African Republic (CAR), in an area that is composed of around 107,500 km2 of continuous wilderness and where savannah and tropical forest collide.
 These mixed habitats have resulted in an extraordinary diversity of wildlife.
 What is even more remarkable is that despite decades of rampant poaching, political instability and cattle and herdsman moving through the area, the ecosystem has largely remained intact and remnant populations of key species have persisted.
-With at least 80 confirmed large- and medium-sized mammal species and over 400 bird species, Chinko harbors the only viable population of savanna wildlife left in the CAR and is one of the largest ecosystems with the greatest conservation potential in all of Central Africa.

-Both forest and savannah elephants exist here, making this one of the last holdouts for elephants in the country as well as one of the only protected areas in the world where both species coexist.
-There are six different forest duiker species present.
-Interestingly, the yellow-backed and white-bellied duiker are often found in Chinko’s savannah-dominated area instead of their traditional forest habitats.
+Both forest and savannah elephants exist here, making this one of the last strongholds for elephants in the country as well as one of the only protected areas in the world where both species coexist.

 Civil and political unrest in the region was a major contributing factor to Chinko having lost three mega-herbivores.
 At one time, Chinko offered superb habitat for critically endangered Kordofan giraffes, western black rhinoceros, and northern white rhinoceros.
 However, heavy poaching resulted in the local extinction of these three species, as well as a dramatic reduction in the numbers of savanna and forest elephants.